omprakash24d/Promptastic/README.md

     *   Light, Dark, and High-Contrast themes.
     *   Touchscreen and keyboard friendly.
     *   Help panel with usage instructions.
-*   ** зеркало Mirror Mode**: Flip text horizontally for use with physical teleprompter mirrors.
+*   **Mirror Mode**: Flip text horizontally for use with physical teleprompter mirrors.
 *   **🎤 AI Scroll Sync (Experimental)**:
     *   AI listens to the speaker and attempts to sync scroll speed (currently uses placeholder speech analysis).
 *   **🎬 Presentation Mode**: An even more immersive, UI-less fullscreen mode for delivery.